 Though a massive guide to beetles like “Beetles of Eastern North America” might sound like it’s not for you, it is.

 “Even though I hope my colleagues will enjoy and appreciate the book,” says Art Evans, “they were not my primary audience.
 My primary audience were people like yourself, who may appreciate nature but may not have taken the time to look and see what beetles are living amongst them.”

-On his recent return from a trip working on the next volume—a Western edition—Art Evans was the guest on my latest radio podcast (you can listen in at this link to the August 25, 2014 show, or read on, or both).
-The entry for the book giveaway is at the bottom of the page.
+On his recent return from a trip working on the next volume—a Western edition—Art Evans was the guest on my August 25, 2014 public-radio show, transcribed below.

 my beetle q&a with art evans